wp-plugins/snapshot-backup/readme.txt

 == Description ==

-Creates a Snapshot Backup of your entire website: that’s your Database, current WP Core, all your Themes, Plugins and Uploads.
+Creates a Snapshot Backup of your entire website: that's your Database, current WP Core, all your Themes, Plugins and Uploads.
 The resulting single archive file is then uploaded to an FTP repository of your choice.

 == Installation ==